derailed/popeye/README.md

 <img src="https://github.com/derailed/popeye/raw/master/assets/popeye_logo.png" align="right" width="250" height="auto">

-# Popeye - A Kubernetes Cluster Sanitizer
+# Popeye - A Kubernetes Cluster Live Resource Linter

 Popeye is a utility that scans live Kubernetes cluster and reports potential issues with deployed resources and configurations.
-It sanitizes your cluster based on what's deployed and not what's sitting on disk.
-By scanning your cluster, it detects misconfigurations and helps you to ensure that best practices are in place, thus preventing future headaches.
+As Kubernetes landscapes grows, it is becoming a challenge for a human to track the slew of manifests and policies that orchestrate a cluster.
+Popeye scans your cluster based on what's deployed and not what's sitting on disk.
+By linting your cluster, it detects misconfigurations, stale resources and assists you to ensure that best practices are in place, thus preventing future headaches.
 It aims at reducing the cognitive *over*load one faces when operating a Kubernetes cluster in the wild.
 Furthermore, if your cluster employs a metric-server, it reports potential resources over/under allocations and attempts to warn you should your cluster run out of capacity.

 Popeye is a readonly tool, it does not alter any of your Kubernetes resources in any way!